The Best Colonoscopy Prep Tips, According to Doctors

 Pamper your derriere

-Since you’re going to be spending a lot of time on the toilet, consider scheduling your colonoscopy for a Monday morning so you can prep on Sunday and only miss one day of work.
+Since you’re going to be spending a lot of time on the toilet, consider scheduling your colonoscopy for a Monday morning so you can prep on Sunday.
 And treat yourself to some extra soft toilet paper.
 If you’re feeling sensitive back there, try some adult wet wipes with aloe and vitamin E in lieu of toilet paper.
 (Just don’t buy the wipes with alcohol—it can cause burning and irritation.)
 Tucks medicated wipes are helpful too; soothing products like Vaseline or Destin may also reduce chafing, says Dr. Kumar.
-Just be careful not to flush the wipes.
-Don’t miss these 22 bathroom mistakes you didn’t know you were making.
+Just don’t flush the wipes, it’s one of the bathroom mistakes you didn’t know you were making.

 Don’t cheat on this